The François Jacob Institute of Biology brings together five departments and three services

 Group leader: Carole Escartin

-We study astrocytes, a type of brain glial cells that play key supporting roles for neurons.
+We study astrocytes that are key partners of neurons.
 Under pathological conditions, such as neurodegenerative diseases, astrocytes become reactive.
-This is defined by morphological changes, but the functional consequences remain unclear (Ben Haim et al., Front.
-Cell.
-Neuro., 2015; Escartin et al., Glia, 2019).
-Given the importance of astrocytes for brain homeostasis, any change in their functions may have major effects on neurons.
+This is defined by morphological changes, but the functional consequences remain unclear (Ben Haim et al., 2015; Escartin et al., 2019; 2021).
+Given the importance of astrocytes for brain homeostasis, any change in their functions may have major effects on neurons, which in turn regulate complex behaviors.

-We develop molecular tools to modulate and monitor reactive astrocytes in situ, in order to better understand the roles of these complex cells.
+We develop molecular tools to monitor and modulate reactive astrocytes in situ, in order to better understand the roles of these cells, from the cellular to the behavioral level.

-3. Reactive astrocytes as biomarkers for pathological situations Reactive astrocytes appear under pathological conditions, and thus could be used as biomarkers for brain diseases.
-In collaboration with brain imaging teams in MIRCen, we showed that reactive astrocytes are detected by positron emission tomography (PET) with radiotracers for TSPO, a protein previously described as a reactive microglia marker (Lavisse et al. J. Neurosci., 2012).
+3. Reactive astrocytes as biomarkers for pathological situations As reactive astrocytes appear under pathological conditions, they could be used as biomarkers for brain diseases.
+In collaboration with brain imaging teams in MIRCen, we showed that reactive astrocytes are detected by positron emission tomography (PET) with radiotracers for TSPO, a protein previously described as a reactive microglia marker (Lavisse et al., 2012).

 Reactive astrocyte nomenclature, definitions, and